TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-roles.md

-# 1.7 - Roles: Making your playbooks reusable
+# 9 - Reusability with Roles

 ## Objective